Hey there friend, and Welcome aboard!!

 I weighed both on my scale without any cables attached, and the 558 comes in at 227 grams vs. 247 grams for the 598.

-The 598 just feels more rugged and solid, and less flimsy.
-It feels like it could withstand more abuse than the 558.
+The 598 just feels more rugged, solid, and less flimsy.
+It seems like it could withstand more abuse than the 558.

 While something like an AKG K240 does indeed feel like a toy you’d find in your local Walmart, the 598 is a step above that.
-Learn more:AKG K240 Review!

 It makes the headphone stand out quite considerably, but doesn’t feel overly flamboyant or anything.

 I did just that with my 558, as the eBay seller did not ship any.
 Here’s the cable I bought for my 558.

 I just did a test to make sure that it worked with the 598 and it does.

 What I noticed with the 558 is that you insert the cable, it clicks, and then you turn it a half step and it faintly clicks again.

 With the 598, this isn’t the case at least with the particular model I’m demoing.

 Another thing to note is that the 598 terminates in a 1/4″ jack and requires a 3.5mm adapter, while the 558 terminates in a 3.5mm jack and requires a 1/4″ adapter.

-The 558’s 3.5mm termination is fairly standard, while the 598’s is a bit less common especially regarding headphones in its price range.
+The 558’s 3.5mm termination is fairly standard, while the 598’s is a bit less common, especially regarding headphones in its price range.

-Something else to keep in mind is that you can purchase the HD598 Special Edition Black, which does come with an option of 2 cables: One terminating in a 3.5mm jack and the other in a 1/4″ jack.
+Something else to keep in mind is that you can purchase the HD598 Special Edition Black, which does come with an option of 2 cables: One terminating in a 3.5mm jack, and the other is a 1/4″ jack.